kohesive/elasticsearch-data-import-handler/README.md

 * allow alias swapping at end of loading to a new index (add verifiers before swap?)
 * streaming from MySQL replication
 * other forms of streaming?
+* testing and docs around using Spark Clusters in different forms (stand-alone, YARN, ...)